Pumpkin Flowers Stuffed with Burrata and Dried Tomatoes

 Stuffed pumpkin flowers are an irresistible and tasty appetizer that has been popular all over Italy.
 For example, in Liguria they are baked and stuffed with potatoes and zucchini.In contrast, Roman cuisines prefer to fry and stuff them with mozzarella and anchovy fillets.

-Today we’ve created our own version, where the pumpkin flowers are filled with burrata and dried tomatoes!
+Today we have created our own version, where the pumpkin flowers are filled with burrata and dried tomatoes!

 The flowers are deprived of the pistil, then filled with a slice of fresh burrata and delicious dried tomatoes before being dipped into the batter.